TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 34/Isaiah 34.14.md

 ---

-And the wild beasts of the desert shall meet with the wolves, and the wild goat shall cry to his fellow; yea, the night-monster shall settle there, and shall find her a place of rest.
+The wild animals of the desert will meet with the wolves, and the wild goat will cry to his fellow.
+Yes, the night creature shall settle there, and shall find herself a place of rest.